ROVER: Regulator-Driven Robust Temporal Verification of Black-Box Robot Policies: Our Approach:

-In our application of \ours{} to autonomous mobile robot scenarios, the designer trained a reinforcement learning (RL) agent based on Proximal Policy Optimization (PPO), a popular on-policy algorithm known for balancing training stability and sample efficiency \cite{Schulman2017ProximalPO}.
-PPO has been applied across domains ranging from robotic manipulation \cite{openai2019learningdexterousinhandmanipulation} and multi-agent AI games \cite{openai2019dota2largescale} to training language models \cite{ouyang2022traininglanguagemodelsfollow}.
-For our scenarios, using existing baseline implementations of PPO \cite{stable-baselines3} \cite{huang2022cleanrl} were sufficient. \ours{} is agnostic to the specific black-box learning algorithm, and we therefore omit PPO implementation details for brevity.
-In practice, a wide range of learning-based methods could be treated as black-boxes, with the best choice determined by the complexity of the problem and its corresponding safety requirements.
+In our application of \ours{}, the Designer trained a reinforcement learning (RL) policy for an autonomous mobile robot using Proximal Policy Optimization (PPO), using existing baseline implementations and treating resulting policy $\pi_\theta$ as a black-box controller \cite{Schulman2017ProximalPO, stable-baselines3, huang2022cleanrl}. \ours{} is agnostic to the specific black-box learning algorithm; in practice, a wide range of learning-based methods could be implemented, with the best choice determined during robot policy synthesis.

-The regulators subsequently collect a history of the model's performance (Figure \ref{fig:evaluator}).
-In our experiments, we collect 100 traces in simulation, a computationally feasible number for our verification software, where each rollout trace consists of the robot's state trajectory over an entire episode.
-In practice, such trace data will often be gathered through simulation, but it may also be collected with real-world experiments if a controlled environment is available for testing.
-These traces are then evaluated for safety compliance.

-Human-defined safety rules are initially articulated in natural language and subsequently translated into Signal Temporal Logic (STL) formulas.
-In our approach, this process is done manually, though recent work has shown progress in using large language models to convert natural language rules into formal temporal logic s \cite{coslerNl2specInteractivelyTranslating2023, englishVerifiableNaturalLanguage2025}.
-We provide examples of such translations in Sections \ref{subsec:mariokart_rules}, \ref{subsec:turtlebot_rules}.
-Readers are referred to \cite{donzeRobustSatisfactionTemporal2010} for a comprehensive discussion of Signal Temporal Logic (STL) formulas.
+Human-defined safety rules are initially articulated in natural language and subsequently translated into Signal Temporal Logic (STL) specifications.
+In our approach this process is performed , though recent work has explored using large language models to convert natural language rules into temporal logic specifications \cite{coslerNl2specInteractivelyTranslating2023, englishVerifiableNaturalLanguage2025}.
+For each policy $\pi_\theta$, the Regulator collects $N$ rollout traces$\{\tau_k\}_{k=1}^N$ and evaluates robustness values $\rho(\phi_i,\tau_k)$ using TeLEx~\cite{Jha2017TeLExPS}, which are then aggregated into the TRV, LRV, and AVRV metrics and further combined into safety scores and recommendations as described in Section~\ref{sec:approach}.
+In this work, we focus on evaluating the temporal safety of the behaviors that are exercised by a given sampling procedure, and we do not address the orthogonal problem of designing coverage-optimal or rare-event-targeted sampling schemes.

-Next, the collection of traces are verified against STL specifications using TeLEx~\cite{Jha2017TeLExPS}, a verification software.
-TeLEx identifies and reports instances where the specifications are violated, producing compliance metrics such as Boolean violation indicators and robustness scores, which intuitively quantifies the degree of satisfiability~\cite{Donz2010RobustSO}.
-Robustness $\rho(\varphi, x)$ for STL formula $\varphi$ across the trace $x$ reflects the degree of specification satisfaction, illustrated in Equation \ref{eq:robust}:

-We aggregate robustness values using two metrics derived from \cite{nesteriniMiningSpecificationsPredictive2025}, the Total Robustness Voting (TRV) and Largest Robustness Voting (LRV).
-Here, $\Phi$ denotes the set of all robustness values computed across all 100 rollout traces,